tebriel/jira-cli/README.md

 ## Release History

+*  _0.4.0 Now able to ignore self-signed SSL Certs and specify protocol_
 *  _0.3.1 Fixed some bugs_
 *  _0.3.0 Updated version of jira_
 *  _0.2.9 Fixed an issue where special characters were in the username_